liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/picker-color.md

 ![Color picker open at predefined panel](/images/lexicon/Picker-color-panel-predefined.jpg)

-The predefined palette panel provides a set of predefined colors, as well as lets users create new colors to access in the "Custom color panel."
+Predefined palette panel gives access to a set of predefined colors and the possibility of creating new colors to be defined in the “Custom color panel”

 The available colors can be modified via API.
 Lexicon provides the default color palette shown in the previous image.